gzr7702/MovieTrailers/README.md

 USE:

-Once you have these libraries installed, run the command:
+After you've updated the json file with your favorite movies, run the command:

-python movies.py
+python movies.py data.json

 It will create a file called movie_trailers.html and pass that file to a lightweight webserver to serve the page on the local machine.